bgamari/ghc-wiki-import/single-threaded-collection.md

-The layout of the Haskell heap, as described before, consists of multiple generations, where each egenration consists of multiple steps.
+The layout of the Haskell heap, as described before, consists of multiple generations, where each generation consists of multiple steps: